equalframework/equal-doc/docs/architecture-concepts/seeding.md

 # Seeding

 eQual comes with a handy automatic data population mechanism called seeding.

 Seeding allows for the automatic generation of objects.

-This is especially useful during development, as it enables developers and testers to work with consistent datasets.

-Seeding ensures that generated values are consistent with the field descriptors, as defined in the related `getColumns()` method.
+This feature is especially useful during development, as it enables developers and testers to work with consistent datasets.
+In addition, seeding ensures that generated values are consistent with the field descriptors, as defined in the related `getColumns()` method.

 ## Init seed